Traditions of Texas A&M University: Yells

 The most well-known Aggie yell is the simple "Beat the Hell Outta" the opposing school.
 In writing, this is often abbreviated as BTHO.
-For the annual game against the University of Texas at Austin (no longer played after A&M's 2012 move to the Southeastern Conference), students yell "Beat the Hell Outta t.u."
+For the annual game against the University of Texas at Austin, students yell "Beat the Hell Outta t.u."
 Booing is strongly discouraged, and an upset Aggie will instead hiss their opponents or the referees.
 If a referee call is especially egregious in the minds of the Aggies, the Yell Leaders will call for the "Horse Laugh," a yell that ends with a stadium wide hissing.

 After each yell, students make a noise and a hand motion that is known as a wildcat.
 Each class has a separate wildcat, and students caught "pulling out," or using the wildcat of a higher class, are often forced to do pushups as punishment.
 Freshmen raise their hands above their heads and yell "AAAA".
 Sophomores, symbolically pushing back on the seniors, chant "A!" five times, waving their hands up and down in front of the torso with their index fingers extended and thumbs perpendicular.
 Juniors yell "A!
 A!
 A!
 Whoop!" wrapping their left hand over their right fist, with both index fingers extended and pointing towards the ground, "shooting the ground" once for each "A" and holding the position on the "whoop!"
 As a symbol of their expert marksmanship, seniors yell a single "A!" and then "Whoop!" while interlocking their fingers with their index fingers extended and pointed into the air.
 At the same time, the left foot is raised and tucked behind the right knee.
 The fingers are interlocked rather than covering the right hand so that the Aggie Ring is visible.